NickChang1/VIP-EVAC-Dev/README.md

 REACT_APP_API_URL=http://localhost:3001
 ```

-> **Note**: We're using Leaflet.js with OpenStreetMap (completely free, no API keys required!) instead of Google Maps.
+> **Note**: We're using Leaflet.js with OpenStreetMap (completely free, and open sourced) instead of Google Maps.
 This means you can start building immediately without any setup hassle or cost concerns.

 ### Step 5: Running the Application